Do I need solar on my new ADU?

 The addition of solar panels on your ADU will generally not affect the overall design of your ADU.
 All of our plans are designed to be solar-friendly, meaning they have a roof that will accommodate panels (a wide, flat roof).
 The majority of homes and accessory dwelling units have solar-friendly roofs, as it is most common to build a granny flat with a solar-ready roofline.

-ADUs with more custom designs, or any irregular roof, may need to reconsider where the solar panels will be installed, as a flat roof is the best design to accommodate the panels.
+Custom ADUs with more unique designs, or any irregular roof, may need to reconsider where the solar panels will be installed, as a flat roof is the best design to accommodate the panels.
 Any special considerations will be taken into account during the design phase, so you will know up-front whether your design will comfortably fit solar panels.
 Once again, solar panels generally fit in all circumstances, with the exception of very custom guest house designs.

 Will my existing solar panels on the main home count towards my ADU required solar?